RCD Espanyol

-Reial Club Deportiu Espanyol de Barcelona (/ca/; "Royal Spanish Sports Club of Barcelona"), commonly known as RCD Espanyol, is a Spanish professional sports club based in Barcelona, Catalonia, Spain.
+Reial Club Deportiu Espanyol de Barcelona, S.A.D. (/ca/; "Royal Spanish Sports Club of Barcelona"), commonly known as RCD Espanyol, is a Spanish professional sports club based in the province of Barcelona, Catalonia.
 The club competes in La Liga, the top tier of Spanish football.

 Founded in 1900 in Barcelona, Espanyol currently play their home games just outside the city at the RCDE Stadium, which holds up to 40,000 spectators.
 Domestically, Espanyol has won the Copa del Rey four times, most recently in 2006.
 In international competitions, the club reached the UEFA Cup final in 1988 and 2007.
 It has a long-standing local rivalry with FC Barcelona.